Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering: Main

 The amplitude, depth and gradient of refractive index modulation determine the extent of the speckle correlation.
-Practical applications, such as imaging through turbid media, where decorrelation in thick samples severely limits the field of view\upcite{Bertolotti2022,Zhu2022}, demand a fundamental understanding of decorrelation beyond the memory effect.
-Although an alternative description of such decorrelation effects is in terms of diffuse light\upcite{Freund1988,Schott15}, the complexity of multiple scattering in thick media has precluded the development of a comprehensive framework for backscattering to date.
+Practical applications, such as imaging through turbid media, where decorrelation in thick samples severely limits the field of view \cite{Bertolotti2022,Zhu2022}, demand a fundamental understanding of decorrelation beyond the memory effect.
+Although an alternative description of such decorrelation effects is in terms of diffuse light \cite{Freund1988,Schott15}, the complexity of multiple scattering in thick media has precluded the development of a comprehensive framework for backscattering to date.

-In this article, we employ a new first-principle derivation based on the Lippmann-Schwinger equation\upcite{Pham2020,Chen2020, Pang2022,Kang2023} to arrive at a universally applicable description of back-scattered field statistics.
-Our result decomposes the intensity autocorrelation into two terms: one due to thin-layer effects and one that is volumetric.
-These exhibit qualitatively distinct behaviours: the first term is consistent with the result from the first-Born approximation in Goodman's book\upcite{Goodman2015} and our previous work\upcite{Zhang2023,Zhang2024}, evidenced as a slight modulation of the intensity autocorrelation function sidelobes; the second term expresses decorrelation through limiting the sidelobes' visibility.
-Our decomposition addresses both scatterer thickness and spatial frequency content.
-The theoretical predictions show good consistency with experiments.
+In this article, we propose a superposition model of back-scattered field statistics to address both scatterer thickness and spatial frequency content by employing a first-principle derivation based on the Lippmann-Schwinger equation \cite{Pham2020,Chen2020, Pang2022,Kang2023}.
+Our result quantitatively decomposes the intensity autocorrelation into two terms: one due to thin-layer effects and one that is volumetric.
+These two terms exhibit qualitatively distinct behaviours: the first term is consistent with the result from the first-Born approximation in Goodman's book \cite{Goodman2015} and our previous work \cite{Zhang2023,Zhang2024}, evidenced as a slight modulation of the intensity autocorrelation function sidelobes; the second term expresses decorrelation through limiting the sidelobes' visibility.
+The predictions of the superposition model show good consistency with the experiments, providing a better forward model for various inverse problems\cite{Katz2014,Buchanan2005,Soldevila2023,Osnabrugge2017,Jang2018}.
+As a proof-of-concept, we demonstrated the improvement induced by the superposition model in model-based particle size estimation and corner imaging from back-scattered light.
+Both cases make progress simply by substituting the ideal memory model with the superposition model for better accuracy, maintaining the same algorithm and prior information.
+The physics-induced improvement in our implementations could be compatible with other potential advancements \cite{zhang2026,Zhang2023,Gigan2022,Bertolotti2022} on the algorithmic side, which is beyond the scope of this study.